- The importance of focusing on our wellness, especially in times of stress.

 About Meghan Deegan

-Meghan Deegan is a 7th grade math teacher in the Chicago suburbs and the Lead Ambassador for the Team Better Team.
+Meghan Deegan is a 7th grade math teacher in the Chicago suburbs and the Lead Ambassador for the Teach Better Team.
 She has a Masters degree in Curriculum and Instruction and is a Nationally Board Certified Teacher.
 She loves working with and connecting with fellow educators and is active on Twitter and Instagram.

 Meghan loves spending time with her two dogs, boyfriend, family, and friends!